basho/basho_docs/content/riak/ts/1.3.0/using/querying.md

 ### Query a table definition

-You can now query a table definition with the `DESCRIBE` table query which returns the table's rows and columns.
+You can now query a table definition with the `DESCRIBE` table query which returns the table's information in rows and columns.

 For example: